 - a.
 Residence Hall Management, Residence Halls Association, and Vice President for Student Affairs and Services personnel shall establish guidelines for security in residence halls in accordance with this policy. - b.
 Each residence hall shall establish internal security procedures consistent with the guidelines of 2.a. above, which reflect unique differences in the needs and desires of the residents of each hall, and differences in the physical design and construction of each hall. - Residence Halls Associations - Associated Students of Michigan State University - Vice President for Student Affairs and Services - June 16, 1972 a.
-Registration Week Students are required to sign in, in person, upon arriving at their designated residence hall during registration week.
+Registration Week b.
+Absences